JustinPorter88/SONATA/README.md

 ### Structural Damping Example

 The IEA 22MW example includes instructions on how to estimate structural damping via the modal strain energy approach.
 Detailed instructions can be found [here](examples/2_IEA22MW/README.md).
-Further details are provided in publications including Porter et al (2025).
+Further details are provided in publications including Porter et al. (2025).